 Do I have special photos that I’d like the photographer to capture?

 I know you’ve been pinning wedding images on Pinterest for months.
-If you want that picture of your wedding dress hanging up, where will it hang?
-Do you have a spot for it?
+You should check with your photographer to see if he or she is able to capture the images you have been envisioning.
+Every photographer has a very unique skill set, so it’s fair to ask them if they have the skills, equipment, and opportunity to get the photos you want.
+Likewise, be realistic about your expectations.
+If you want that picture of your wedding dress hanging up, do you have a special spot for it to hang?
 Do you have a special hanger for it (instead of the plastic hanger from the store)?
 Or, how about the cool sparkler exit – have you bought the sparklers and timed them for how long they will burn?
 Do you have enough time to get them all lit and walk past the guests?
 And does your venue allow sparklers?
 Communicate with your photographer about the ideas you have and he or she will be honest about whether or not those images are possible.

 When will I see my images?
 And how will they be presented to me?

 Photographers have different methods of presenting images to their clients: Some photographers offer online viewing, some photographers offer personal consultations, some photographers will mail a CD or USB to their clients.
 However you will see the images, make sure you understand the timeline for viewing and ordering products.
 Weddings result in a high number of images to sort through, so photographers need time to give adequate attention to the details of your day.

 How many images should I expect to receive?